 The holiday shopping season is here and the pressure is on to find just the right gifts for friends and family.
+You may buy onewheel gt accessories from The Float Life for the skater prodigy.
 I always appreciate a solid recommendation of what to choose from someone who really know what they’re talking about.
 I don’t know a lot about power tools or neckties or fine wine, but I do know a lot about crafting.
 So here’s my 2015 gift guide with recommendations of what to buy the creative people in your life, young and old.
 (I should also note that it’s entirely acceptable to treat yourself a holiday gift.
 Go for it.)

 1. Blackwing Pencils Gift Pack of 12 I first heard about Blackwing Pencils on the now defunct Gweek podcast with Mark Frsuenfelder.
 Mark’s a pencil nerd and I ordered a pack after he glowingly recommended them.
 We have these in the pencil bucket in our kitchen and we all love using them.
 The lead is soft and smooth, the eraser broad and especially effective, and the black exterior is beautiful to behold.